 Following my studies in religion, history and German studies at the University of Hannover, Germany, I was employed at the University of Jena, Germany; the University of Dublin (Trinity College), Ireland; and at the Universities of Basel and Bern, Switzerland.
-Currently, I am a post-doctoral researcher and a habilitation candidate in the science of religion at the University of Basel and the academic coordinator of the interuniversity doctoral program in the science of religion of the University of Basel and the University of Zurich.
+Currently, I am a post-doctoral researcher and a habilitation candidate in the study of religion at the University of Basel and the academic coordinator of the interuniversity doctoral program in the study of religion at the University of Basel and the University of Zurich.

-My main research interests include the relation between religion and ‘the secular’ in contemporary and historical perspective; strategies of imparting religious knowledge; and narrative approaches to religion and theories of religious efficacy in the context of modern European religious history and discourses of secularity.
-My M.A. thesis on ritual dynamics focused on the example of contemporary not church-related funeral services to explore the structure and content of secular rituals.
-It was methodically based on interviews conducted with freelance funeral celebrants.
-My PhD thesis provides a study of a twentieth-century state ideology and its secular moral und character education using the example of the conveyance and impartation of the socialist worldview in the German Democratic Republic in its relation to religion.
+My main research interests include the relation between religion and the secular in contemporary and historical perspective; strategies of imparting religious knowledge; and narrative approaches to religion and theories of religious efficacy in the context of modern European religious history.
+In my M.A. thesis on changes in contemporary funerary customs, I analyzed not church-related funeral services to explore the structure and content of secular rituals.
+The thesis was based on interviews conducted with freelance funeral celebrants.
+My PhD thesis provides a narratologically informed study of a twentieth-century state ideology and its moral und character education based on the impartation of the socialist worldview in the German Democratic Republic in its relation to religion.
 Currently, I am working on nineteenth-century discourses on secularity in the medium of novels and popular literature to further differentiate the genres of secularity and to assess newspapers as a significant source of popular religious history.